WsCandy/zRSv2/README.md

 	});

-Set up in a similar way to the sizes option you can now specify a viewport width and then specify how many visible slides you want it to show BELOW that resolution.
+Set up in a similar way to the sizes option you can now specify a view port width and then specify how many visible slides you want it to show BELOW that resolution.
 As a results of the new option the "setVisibleSlides" method has been removed.

 Touch
 ---